 I was flying back to Texas after spending a month in Paris.
 How bad could my life be, right?
 I had just spent a month in Paris.
 But I spent it by myself, completely heartbroken in every way possible.

 On the flight to Paris, I truly believed we were going to make it.
 He was going to do whatever it took to make it work.
 Maybe he could even come to meet me in Paris at some point.
 But none of that happened.

 I was furious with myself.
 Not because I was sad.
 I deserved to be sad.
 I was furious that I couldn’t stop crying over him, while their parents couldn’t stop crying over them, all three of them…all dead.

 But I wasn’t.
 I lived, I was flying back from Paris, all limbs and organs intact, save one.

 I still don’t understand what happened.
 I’ve replayed it in my head over and over, trying to make sense of it.
-I was told a car full of three 22-year old boys swerved into our lane coming from the opposite direction…going 80 miles/hour.
+I was told a car with three 22-year old boys in it swerved into our lane coming from the opposite direction…going 80 miles/hour.

 They hit the girl in front of me and then catapulted into my lane.
 The car spun around 180 degrees, and I slammed into the two boys on the driver’s side.
 I didn’t have time to hit the brakes.
 They were my brakes.
 And they all died.

 I tried to throw the door open to get out.
 It was jammed shut.
 I finally forced my way out and stood, paralyzed, staring at the car in front of me…their car.